- Central Park Community Center

 Promise South Salt Lake

 The Promise SSL afterschool program helps community youth excel in their schoolwork while exploring potential college and career paths.
 At the Central Park Community Center, staff are on-hand to help students with their schoolwork, and to provide mentoring and career-based services.
-For more information, reach out to Ashley McFarland at [email protected].
+For more information, email Promise SSL.